Golden Globe-nominated Taylor Swift appears to skip Chiefs game with Travis Kelce ruled out

 Swift has attended several Kansas City games this season, and fans in the crowd at SoFi stadium in Inglewood, California, could be seen holding a "Where's Taylor" sign.
 Kelce and Chiefs quarterback Patrick Mahomes were both ruled out Sunday to avoid injury going into the playoffs.
 The Chiefs won 13-12, with the game wrapping up shortly before the start of the Golden Globes.

-Swift attended the Golden Globe Awards on Sunday night, where her concert film "Taylor Swift: The Eras Tour" is nominated for cinematic and box office achievement, a new category making its debut this year.
+Swift attended the Golden Globe Awards on Sunday night, where her concert film "Taylor Swift: The Eras Tour" was nominated for cinematic and box office achievement, a new category making its debut this year.
+The award was won by "Barbie."

-Host Jo Koy mentioned that the Golden Globes were airing after Sunday football.
+Host Jo Koy mentioned during the ceremony that the Golden Globes were airing after Sunday football.

 "The big difference between the Golden Globes and the NFL?
 At the Golden Globes, we have fewer camera shots of Taylor Swift," he said.